Reinachan/filesharing/README.md

 # Filesharing Tool

 Current state is beta.
 It has most of the functionality in place.
+You should expect bugs and breaking changes (requiring rebuilding the DB) until this leaves beta.

 ## Features